 - The Ombudsman

-- Two members of the Audit and Risk Assurance Committee (ARAC) – Sue Harvey and David Horne (see their profiles on the ARAC page)
+- Two members of the Audit and Risk Assurance Committee (ARAC) – Christina Coker and David Horne (see their profiles on the ARAC page)

 - Six external members representing residents and landlords, and appointed by the Ombudsman following an open and transparent selection process – see information on the members below.